rladies-chicago/blog/Add Events to Website/Meetup_Event_Template.md

 ### Sponsors

+List the sponsors for the event if applicable.
+Below are the typical sponsors for our main meetups.\:

 *[Venue; change if not WeWork]*
 Thank you to WeWork for providing space!
 WeWork provides small businesses, startups, freelancers, large enterprises, and everyone in between with the workspace, community, and services they need to make a life, not just a living.
 With weekly events, personalized support, month-to-month flexibility, and access to over 200,000 like-minded creators around the world, WeWork is the perfect place to grow your business.
 Book your tour here! https://www.wework.com/l/chicago--IL?utm_campaign=CHI-2018-04-26-18-RLadies&utm_medium=page&utm_source=wework